Starting YOGA classes …. at the Hot N Cool YOGA Club is fast & easy.

 - Online Class Registration – cannot be made until you have set-up an account with us.
 After that is done, you can register online for all of your classes.

-- Arrive with an empty stomach– Although it is important that you have the energy to exercise, it can be difficult to do so when you’re full.
-It is suggested that you not eat anything heavier than a small piece of fruit, or a small amount of yoghurt, within two or three hours of your class.
+- Arrive with an empty stomach – Although it is important that you have the energy to exercise, it can be difficult to do so when you’re full.
+It is suggested that you not eat anything heavier than a small piece of fruit, or a small amount of yogurt, within two or three hours of your class.

 Before Class (at the studio)